biocodellc/ontology-data-pipeline/README.md

     This step involves transforming the data into a common format for triplifying.
 This will usually involve writing a custom `PreProcessor` for each project to be ingested.
 The `preprocessor` module contains an abstract class `AbstractPreProcessor` that can be inherited by the project preprocessor.
+We suggest adapting one of the projects included in this package as a template from which to start.
+The purpose of the pre-processor is to configure the data to conform to the structure specified in the [headers configuration file](https://github.com/biocodellc/ppo-data-pipeline/blob/master/config/headers.csv).

 2. Triplifier